heroalone/Garfield/README.md

 Feedbacks, comments, issues or ideas to improve Garfield are highly welcome.
 Several ways to contribute:

 #### Contact
-For questions or comments, please contact Dr. Haijun Liu: heroalone@qq.com.
-I'm also excited to hear about any new findings you may have using this software, `**DO**` let me know!
+For questions or comments, please contact Dr. Haijun Liu: heroalone@qq.com I'm also excited to hear about any new findings you may have using this software, **DO** let me know!

 #### Submit Issues
 You can report any problems, bugs or feature requests on [GitHub issues](https://github.com/heroalone/Garfield/issues).